tardate/LittleArduinoProjects/Equipment/NLB/FlashforgeCreatorPro2/README.md

 The library still uses the [FlashPrint 5](https://flashforge.com/pages/software-flashprint) software for slicing.
 They provide laptops with the software pre-installed.
 It can be downloaded for use elsewhere (Windows only, not available for latest macOS).

+Note: software was subsequently updated to [Orca-Flashforge](https://www.flashforge.com/pages/orca-flashforge), available for Windows and macOS.

 See the [Creator Pro 2 User Guide](./assets/creator-pro-2.pdf).

 ### Workflow